 School of Science, Engineering and Environment

 In a nutshell

-This course will provide you with a strong foundation in biological and chemical sciences, allowing you to progress onto either of the BSc (Hons) Pharmaceutical Science degree course.
+Pharmaceutical science is at the cutting-edge of research and is an exceptionally versatile scientific discipline with opportunities in the field continuing to grow and develop.
+This foundation year pathway will provide you with a strong foundation in biological and chemical sciences, enabling you to progress to study our full BSc (Hons) Pharmaceutical Science degree course.

-It is ideal if you want to develop your career along a conservation pathway but have a non-scientific background, or you don’t meet the entry requirements for direct entry to an honours degree.
-This course may also be attractive if you are returning to education or if you wish to change career direction.
+This pathway is recommended if you want to develop your career in biosciences but have a non-scientific background, or you don’t meet the entry requirements for direct entry to an honours degree.
+This course may also appeal if you are returning to education or you wish to change career direction.

-Completion of the Human Genome Project means that it is now possible to identify the genes associated with many cancers and inherited disorders - this presents many challenges.
-At the University of Salford, we are training a new generation of pharmaceutical scientists to meet these new challenges and to apply scientific knowledge in order to design drugs that improve the quality of people’s lives.
+The COVID-19 pandemic has changed everything.
+At the University of Salford, we are training the next generation of pharmaceutical scientists to meet these challenges and apply scientific knowledge to design drugs that improve life quality and tackle pandemics and diseases.

 - Gain a broad, basic knowledge of chemical principles to prepare you for more advanced study

 - Have the opportunity to gain real-world experience through a placement year